-Note the Massey no-frills option is not included here because it found no gap between the target lifestyle and what NZS would provide.
+Note the Massey 'no frills' option is not included here because it found no gap between the target lifestyle and what NZS would provide.
 The Massey estimates also exclude housing costs as these vary considerably according to personal circumstances, location and so on.
-A full discussion of the impact of housing costs is contained in the 2013 New Zealand Retirement Expenditure Guidelines, obtainable via the footnoted link
+A full discussion of the impact of housing costs is contained in the 2013 New Zealand Retirement Expenditure Guidelines, obtainable via the footnoted link.

 Taken together, the three pieces of research referred to above provide an unclear picture of the relative costs of living alone or as a couple.
-However other findings are that those in older couple economic family units (EFUs) tend to have higher per capita non-government income than do those in older single person EFUs,76 suggesting that the per-person gap on top of NZS is easier to fill.
+However other findings are that those in older couple 'economic family units' (EFUs) tend to have higher per capita non-government income than do those in older single person EFUs, so suggesting the per-person gap on top of NZS is easier to fill.

 From the three sets of findings, it is possible to derive a per-person target range for savings of up to \$205,000 on top of NZS for a 25-year retirement.
-The Financial Services Council has estimated a higher figure than this, at between \$300,000 and \$450,000 (depending on the assumptions used) per person on top of NZS.
-Interestingly, a poll carried out in the second quarter of 2013 (see table 12) found that 53 per cent of respondents wanted a weekly income on top of NZS of up to \$300 - that would require savings of the same order as those discussed above.
+The Financial Services Council has estimated a higher figure than this, at around \$390,000 per person on top of NZS.
+Interestingly, a poll carried out in the second quarter of 2013 (see Table 12) found that 53 per cent of respondents wanted a weekly income on top of NZS of up to \$300 - that would require savings of the same order as those discussed above.

-The above figures will be daunting to some, but it's worth repeating that at current rates and assuming housing costs are met, NZS alone is sufficient to provide a no-frills standard of living.
-This suggests that home ownership is the first goal in retirement planning, although this is becoming more difficult to achieve, as discussed on pages 76 to 79.
+The above figures will be daunting to some, but it's worth repeating that at current rates and assuming housing costs are met, NZS alone is sufficient to provide a no frills standard of living.
+This suggests that home ownership is the first goal in retirement planning, although this is becoming more difficult to achieve, as discussed on pages 77 to 79.

-It is also clearly important to protect the purchasing power of NZS.
-However, people need to save if they want to achieve a better standard of living than NZS alone can provide.77 The highest target figure contained in the above discussion is far less than some of the extreme figures that have been spoken of in the past.
-The rate of saving required to achieve targets will depend on the amount of discretionary income an individual has to save, time left to retirement and investment outcomes, but reasonable sums should be within reach of most people if they seek appropriate advice and plan effectively, for example through use of the Sorted website.78 Starting early and consistently saving small amounts can build up to a large balance.
-This will particularly be the case if anomalies related to the taxation of savings are removed (see pages 51 and 52).
+People need to save if they want to achieve a better standard of living than NZS alone can provide.
+The highest target figure contained in the above discussion is far less than some of the extreme figures that have been spoken of in the past.
+The rate of saving required to achieve targets will depend on the amount of discretionary income an individual has to save, time left to retirement and investment outcomes, but reasonable sums should be within reach of most people if they seek appropriate advice and plan effectively, for example through use of the Sorted website.
+Starting early and consistently saving small amounts can build up to a large balance.